 The northeastern part of India is a great place to find or nurture your spirituality.
 Buddhism was born in India and is practised in Sikkim and Arunachal Pradesh, where it has become a way of life.
 Religious places like Tawang Monastery in Arunachal Pradesh, Pemayangtse Monastery, and Lingdum Monastery in Sikkim are beautiful places to start if you want to explore Buddhism more.
 Christianity is also practiced here, but mostly centered in Nagaland with the biggest church in Asia, Sumi Baptist Church, in the town of Zunheboto.
 There are beautiful churches across Assam, Meghalaya, and Mizoram.
 Temples like the Kamakhya Temple in Assam, Om Temple in Mizoram, Nartiang Durga Temple in Meghalaya, and Govindajee Temple in Manipur are some of the other most visited temples in northeast India.

 7. Underrated Music Scene Of North East India

 One of the best places for music in the country, Shillong in northeast India is called the Rock Capital of India.
 The music and musicians in the northeastern states are underappreciated.
-Music is an important part of northeastern culture.
+Music is an important part of Northeastern culture.
 Ziro Festival of Music in Arunachal Pradesh is northeast India’s most famous music festival that features around 30 independent bands from different parts of the world.
-Limitations like lack of promotion, venues and bookings have proved to be challenges.
-Most popular musicians from the region are Yesterdrive from Arunachal Pradesh and Imphal Talkies from Manipur.
+Limitations like lack of promotion, venues, and bookings have proved to be challenged.
+The most popular musicians from the region are Yesterdrive from Arunachal Pradesh and Imphal Talkies from Manipur.